lastmjs/es-no-build/README.md

+This repository will no longer be maintained.
+It has been replaced, with many improvements, by Zwitterion: https://github.com/lastmjs/zwitterion

 # What is this?
 This repo provides a script that will automatically configure [SystemJS](https://github.com/systemjs/systemjs) to use TypeScript and Babel to transpile your
 TypeScript/ES6/ES2015 code to ES5 code directly in the browser, all without a development build step.
 This gives you easy access to all TypeScript